druid-io/druid-io.github.io/faq.md

 ### Is Druid a data warehouse?
 When should I use Druid over Redshift/BigQuery?

-Druid is not a true data warehouse.
+Druid is a new type of data store and isn’t a traditional data warehouse.
-Although Druid incorporates architecture ideas from data warehouses, such as column-oriented storage, it does not support the full set of features that standard data warehouses do, such as complex joins.
+Although Druid incorporates architecture ideas from data warehouses such as column-oriented storage, Druid also incorporates designs from search systems and timeseries databases.
+Druid's architecture is designed to handle many use cases that traditional data warehouses cannot.
-Data warehouses are optimized for supporting complex SQL queries where results may take minutes or hours to complete.
-In exchange for the flexibility, data warehouses are rarely used to power interactive UIs.
-Data warehouses further lack true streaming ingest capability, or strong multi-tenancy support (supporting queries from thousands of concurrent users).

-Druid is optimized for sub-second queries to slice-and-dice, drill down, search, filter, and aggregate event streams.
-Druid is commonly used to power interactive applications where performance, concurrency, and uptime are important.

-Consider using Druid over a data warehouse if your use case involves powering an interactive application, where many users will be making concurrent queries for the data.
-Consider using Druid if your data is primarily operational, where you will need to explain trends and patterns, or troubleshoot issues.
+Druid offers the following advantages over traditional data warehouses:

+* Low latency streaming ingest, and direct integration with messages buses such as Apache Kafka.
+* Time-based partitioning, which enables performant time-based queries.
+* Fast search and filter, for fast ad-hoc slice and dice.
+* Minimal schema design, and native support for semi-structured and nested data.

+Consider using Druid over a data warehouse if you have streaming data, and require low-latency ingest as well as low-latency queries.
+Also consider Druid if you need ad-hoc analytics.
+Druid is great for slice and dice and drill downs.
+Druid is also often used over a data warehouse to power interactive applications, where support for high concurrency queries is required.

 ### Is Druid a SQL-on-Hadoop solution?
-When should I use Druid over Presto/Hive?
+When should I use Druid over Presto/Hive/Snowflake?

-Druid supports SQL and can load data from Hadoop, but it is not considered a SQL-on-Hadoop system.
-There are some similarities and several differences in the technologies.
-In most SQL-on-Hadoop solutions, compute and storage are separated systems, and data is loaded from storage into the compute layer as needed by queries.
+Druid supports SQL and can load data from Hadoop, but is not a SQL-on-Hadoop system.
+Modern SQL-on-Hadoop solutions are used for the same use cases as data warehouses, except they are designed for architectures where compute and storage are separated systems, and data is loaded from storage into the compute layer as needed by queries.
-Druid separates compute and store in that there is a source of raw data, and an indexed copy of that data in Druid.
-However, indexed data is not created on-demand from queries.
-Data must be indexed in Druid before it can be queried.
-This gives Druid a significant performance edge over traditional SQL-on-Hadoop solutions.

-The use cases of SQL-on-Hadoop solutions are identical to traditional data warehouses, and the previous section on Druid vs data warehouses still holds true.
+The previous section on Druid vs data warehouses also applies to Druid versus SQL-on-Hadoop solutions.

 ### Is Druid a log aggregation/log search system?
 When should I use Druid over Elastic/Splunk?